hmans/rbfu/README.md

 **rbfu is a simple tool that manages multiple installations of Ruby and allows you to switch between them on the fly.**

+## Rationale

+Most Ruby developers like to keep different self-compiled versions of Ruby on their systems so they can switch back and forth between them depending on the project they're working on.
+Most of them use [RVM](https://rvm.io/) to do this; others prefer [rbenv](https://github.com/sstephenson/rbenv/).
+Both are great tools, but do a little bit too much for my taste.

+See, the thing is: switching Ruby versions is actually a trivial operation, since it merely involves modifying a couple of environment variables (`PATH`, `GEM_HOME` and `GEM_PATH`).
+Both RVM and rbenv go through a lot of hassle in order to eventually perform this very simple operation.

+**rbfu** is trying to keep things simple; it's a small shell script that doesn't do much else beyond changing the variables mentioned above.

+I believe that software should be small and focused. rbfu doesn't come with support for gemsets (a feature I personally disagree with), nor will it compile Ruby for you (it's easy enough with [ruby-build](https://github.com/sstephenson/ruby-build/)).

+It just does one thing, and I think it does it really well.

+If this appeals to you, please give rbfu a spin.

 ## Installing rbfu

 1. Download/clone the rbfu code and run the install script: